 For instance, Cheile (Gorges) Turzii in Trascau Mountains is one of the big climbing arenas of the Romanian Carpathians.

-All mountains of Romania are part of the Carpathians chain.
-All with a quite valorous exception.
 Close to the Romanian Black Sea seaside, in Dobrogea province, there is the one of the oldest mountain chains in the Europe.
 It is so old that the winds cut it during the last millennials that now it has only under 500 m in height.
 It is called Macin Mountains.

 It could not be a more different mountain than the Carpathians.
 It is more like a Greek landscape than a Romanian one.
 But low as they are, these mountains are beautiful and unexpectedly rocky and, raising straight from the Danube plain, they give the impression of higher altitudes.